UAws/OpenVino-On-Aarch64/README.md

 # OpenVino-on-Aarch64

+## Abstraction

+### Intel OpenVino is a common toolset in the computer vision and machine learning field which provides straightforward and well-structured inference API and optimization tools.

+### While the existing issue is that the intel does not happy to publish the ARM64 pre-built OpenVino packages for some unknown reason.

-### This is an automated continuous intergration pipeline which defines the process to build OpenVino 2021.4+ ARM64 docker image based on Ubuntu 20.04 LTS system in Aarch64 Architecture.
+### The motivation of this workaround is createing an automated continuous integration pipeline which defines the process to build OpenVino 2021.4+ ARM64 Docker image based on Ubuntu 20.04 LTS system in Aarch64 Architecture.

 ### The performance of docker is closed to native in various aspects e.g. CPU, Disk .and the docker adapted flexibility while building image on huge VM and running on the edges.